Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey

-Such limits can be removed by using the mmWave JCAS technology, as both radar sensing and communications are integrated in the same device and use the common signal now.
+Such limits can be removed by using the mmWave JCAS technology, as both radar sensing and communications are integrated to the same device and use the common signal now.
 JCAS enables a BS to construct a radio propagation map that limits to one hop in general.
 This map can provide detailed information for generating initial beamforming and updating it when either the BS or the UE moves, using downlink and uplink sensing \cite{8422132}.
-In particular, the multibeam scheme in \cite{8550811,9131843} introduces protocols and algorithms to enable communication and sensing at different directions at the same time even with an analog antenna array, as shown in Fig. \ref{fig-bf}.
-This makes it possible for a JCAS transmitter or a receiver to scan surrounding environment and update the propagation map, while maintaining the communications.
-The basic idea of the multibeam scheme is to generate beamforming with multiple subbeams, consisting of fixed subbeams primarily for communications and packet-varying subbeams primarily for scanning and sensing.
-Note that the same data signals are transmitted at the different subbeams here.
-The basic subbeams can be pre-generated, and are combined to readily generate the multibeam in real-time by optimizing the combination coefficients, using the optimization techniques described in \ref{sec-waveform}.
+In particular, the multibeam scheme in \cite{8550811,9131843} introduces protocols and algorithms to enable communication and sensing in different directions at the same time even with an analog antenna array, as shown in Fig. \ref{fig-bf}.
+This makes it possible for a JCAS transmitter or a receiver to scan the surrounding environment and update the propagation map, while maintaining the communications.
+The basic idea of the multibeam scheme is to generate beamforming with multiple sub-beams, consisting of fixed sub-beams primarily for communications and packet-varying sub-beams primarily for scanning and sensing.
+Note that the same data signals are transmitted at the different sub-beams here.
+The basic sub-beams can be pre-generated, and are combined to readily generate the multibeam in real-time by optimizing the combination coefficients, using the optimization techniques described in \ref{sec-waveform}.
 The idea can also be extended to hybrid and full-digital arrays.